thecaptaan/DSA/README.md

 - Using asymptotic analysis we dpn't measure actual running time of algorithm.

 - It helps in determining how time and space taken by algorithm increases with input size.

+- Asymptotic Notations are the mathematical tools used to describe the running time of an algorithm in terms of input size.